Philosophy of Transgenderism – Birth and Plurality

 Now in terms of Transgenderism it follows this concept to the letter.
 When we look at Transgenderism the efficient cause is already stated, we have the principle affect that guides its creation (clinical) and the agent cause, the initiator of the change which first started it (physician).
 So the method or cause by which effects transgender determination is not only no different than other scientific sex determination methods but also fits in with a particular kind of cause that can account for its particular effect (efficient causality).

 So when we look at the argument again, X is inconsistent or immoral because you weren’t born a certain way or because you weren’t conceived of a certain way really becomes absurd when thrown in the face of logic.
 Firstly we know that naturalism is not a precursor for any kind of normative justification for an argument, secondly if it can be demonstrated that a ‘plurality’ or multiplicity of causes exist that produces the same kind of effect then a singular cause is not necessary, and 3rdly if the cause which states the effect is logical (efficient cause) then the cause is both rational and justifiable.
-This in all would irrefutably demonstrate the contradiction in ‘asserting’ that there is a necessary effect.
+This in all would irrefutably demonstrate the contradiction in ‘asserting’ that there is a necessary cause for an effect.